 Color Change Diaspore Origin and Gemstone Sources Back to Top

-Color change diaspore can be found in various locations around the world, but the only major commercial source is Mugla, Turkey.
-Other smaller, but notable deposits have been found in Russia's Ural Mountain region, at mainly the Saranovskii Mine in Sarany, as well as in South Africa's Wessels and N'Chwaning mines.
+Diaspore was actually discovered in the Ural Mountains of Russia in 1801, but it wasn't faceted as a gemstone until the early 1980s.
+The color change gemstone has only recently been mined on a commercial level, and although it can be found in various locations around the world, the only major commercial source is Mugla, Turkey.
+Other smaller, but notable deposits have been found in areas, including Russia's Ural Mountain region, mainly the Saranovskii Mine in Sarany, as well in South Africa's Wessels and N'Chwaning mines.
 Deposits of diaspore crystals were discovered at Chester, Massachusetts (USA), but these were not of major commercial value.
 Other notable sources include New Zealand, Brazil, Argentina, UK, China, Arizona and Pennsylvania (USA).

-Buying Color Change Diaspore and Determining Color Change Diaspore Gemstone Value Back to Top
+Buying Color Change Diaspore and Determining Color Change Diaspore Value Back to Top

 Color Change Diaspore Gemological Properties: Back to Top